 - The middle school curriculum is designed to meet the interests and abilities of students.
 It is a rigorous curriculum with high standards designed to meet the unique needs of each individual student. - A variety of elective classes are available: Art, Health, FACS (Family and Consumer Science), Tech Ed, Band, Orchestra, Choir, Phy Ed, World Language, etc. - Test scores and teacher recommendations are used to place students into 6th grade mathematics courses that are appropriate for their individual achievement levels. - Six levels of math are available, including Algebra, Geometry, and Algebra II. - Students who need more help in basic skills may be assigned an additional math or reading course. - Enriched classes are available in Math for grade 6, and Math and Social Studies for grades 7 and 8.
 All students may choose to enroll in enriched courses.
-Successful students will typically have advanced standardized test scores.
-More specific information about MAP test scores are noted in the course descriptions. - PLTW (Project Lead the Way) Gateway To Technology (GTT) is a middle school program designed to help students explore math, science, and technology.
+Successful students will typically have advanced standardized test scores. . - PLTW (Project Lead the Way) Gateway To Technology (GTT) is a middle school program designed to help students explore math, science, and technology.
 PLTW is an activities, project, and problem-based learning program designed to challenge and engage the natural curiosity of middle school students.
 Students who continue on with PLTW at the high school are able to earn college credit.